jk32768/courtz-website/help/03-session-profiles.md

 - **Number of courts** – the number of courts available for play.
 - **Format** – whether games are generated as Singles or Doubles.
 - **Team Skills** – determines how CourtZ balances player abilities when generating games.
     - **Balanced** attempts to make both teams equally matched by keeping the total Skill Levels of each team as close as possible.
-- **Competitive** attempts to group players of similar Skill Levels together, creating games where all players are of a comparable standard.- **Mixed Games** – whether CourtZ should prefer mixed-gender games when suitable players are available.
+    - **Competitive** attempts to group players of similar Skill Levels together, creating games where all players are of a comparable standard.
+- **Mixed Games** – whether CourtZ should prefer mixed-gender games when suitable players are available.
 - **Game Duration** – the target length of each game before the next round is generated.

 These settings are used automatically whenever the Session Profile is started.